TomHarrop/asw-gbs-genome-paper/md/end_matter.md

 ### Acknowledgements

 - **Stephen, please add your dissection crew here (or to author list)**

-- Diane Barton and Colin Ferguson for help with collections;
-- Joseph Guhlin for help with funannotate.
+We thank Diane Barton and Colin Ferguson (AgResearch, Invermay) for help with weevil collection and identification, and Joseph Guhlin (University of Otago & Genomics Aotearoa) for help with annotation of the ASW genome.

 ### Data availability